Lixuannan/VOIM/README.md

 After installation, you only need to call `:DebugCode /some/code/file.cpp` or press your configured shortcut to compile and debug.
 You can search online for instructions on how to use Insight software.

 ![](./demo/demo-debug-code.gif)

+### Clean Cache

+You can use command `:CleanCache /some/code/file.cpp` to clean build cache and data.